Ego Strength

 Stein, Murray, Jung’s Map of the Soul: An Introduction, 1998thesis

-We may read the following description of the hero in the light of psychology's ideals of 'ego-strength': 'the Homeric hero loved battle, and fighting was his life … his ideals are courage, endurance, strength and beauty … he relies upon his own ability to make the fullest use of his powers.'
+We may read the following description of the hero in the light of psychology’s ideals of ‘ego-strength’: ‘the Homeric hero loved battle … his ideals are courage, endurance, strength and beauty … he relies upon his own ability to make the fullest use of his powers.’

-Hillman critically aligns the depth-psychological ideal of ego strength with the Homeric heroic ethos, implying that the concept imports a martial, individualist value-system into psychological theory.
+Hillman critically identifies psychology’s ego-strength ideal with the Homeric heroic code, implying that the concept imports a martial, self-reliant cultural fantasy rather than a neutral clinical description.

 The hero still exists in his burial mound, now the human ego-complex.
 This is the fixed locus where we worship and from whence comes the ego’s strength.
 Ego psychology is the contemporary form of the hero cult.